p00ya/climbing_ratings/README.md

 Together, `00-data_prep_functions.R` and `01-data_prep.R` create appropriate input CSV files for `02-run_estimation.py`.

-Together, `00-post_estimation_functions.R` and `03-post_estimation.R` merge the estimation results with the data frames created by `01-data_prep.R`, and produces some plots that can be used to analyze the model fit.
+Together, `00-post_estimation_functions.R` and `03-post_estimation.R` merge the estimation results with the data frames created by `01-data_prep.R`, and produces some plots that can be used to analyze the model fit.  `00-wiener_smooth.R` provides some additional functions required for `PlotProgression`.

 The `cross_validation.R` script performs repeated k-fold cross-validation on the model.